 Beginning fall 2008 we will have our first class of students in our fifth-year MS degree program.
 This unique program is intended to prepare students for PhD-level graduate studies or research-oriented industry positions.
 It is for outstanding BME undergraduates who have established research relationships with BME faculty members.

 If you are serious about graduate school you should start thinking about what discipline you want to specialize in and the application process your junior year.
 There are several excellent graduate programs across the nation and abroad.
 Take a look at the Biomedical Engineering Graduate Programs website: http://www.gradschools.com/Subject/Biomedical-Engineering/46.html

 You will discover over 70 masters and doctoral graduate programs with research- and practice-oriented curricula right here on Purdue's campus.
 Your options are numerous and range from the sciences, arts, engineering, agriculture, management, and humanities to exciting interdisciplinary programs.
-Explore the links below to learn more!
+Explore the Prospective Graduate Students Page to learn more!

 I'm interested in Medical School.
 Will a degree in BME help me get in?